 Ingredient Notes and Substitutions

-- Lemons – You need the juice of about 8 lemons, plus an extra one to slice for serving.
-I recommend juicing the lemons yourself — skip the lemon juice from concentrate for the best results!
+- Lemons: You need the juice of about 8 lemons, plus an extra one to slice for serving.
+I recommend juicing the lemons yourself, skip the lemon juice from concentrate for the best tasting results.

-- Simple Syrup – A combination of sugar and water, simple syrup is — well — simple to make.
+- Simple syrup: A combination of sugar and water.
+You can easily make it at home or purchase in the store.
 You’ll also add basil to pack this homemade lemonade recipe with as much herbaceous flavor as possible.

-- Basil lemonade popsicles – Mix up the drink, pour it into popsicle molds, and freeze until solid.
+- Basil lemonade popsicles: Mix up the lemonade, pour it into popsicle molds, and freeze until solid.

 🎯 TFN Pro Tip